astorfernandez/astor_aprendiendo/README.md

 # Project Description

 ## Description
-This project is a general purpose container to run shell scripts and python3 scripts.
+This project is to print Tickets.

 ## To run tests
-In `/dk` path, clone or pull repos `DKAnalyticContainer` and `AnalyticContainer`:

 ``` bash